rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 authorIsRacker: true
 categories:
   - General
-metaTitle: "Integrating SAP Plant Connectivity with SAP MII and socket system"
+metaTitle: "Integrating SAP Plant Connectivity with SAP MII and the socket system"
-metaDescription: "This blog describes the SAP&reg; Plant Connectivity (PCO) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) and to create a variety of elements."
+metaDescription: "This blog describes the SAP&reg; Plant Connectivity (PCo) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) to create a variety of elements."
-ogTitle: "Integrating SAP Plant Connectivity with SAP MII and socket system"
+ogTitle: "Integrating SAP Plant Connectivity with SAP MII and the socket system"
-ogDescription: "This blog describes the SAP&reg; Plant Connectivity (PCO) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) and to create a variety of elements."
+ogDescription: "This blog describes the SAP&reg; Plant Connectivity (PCo) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) to create a variety of elements."
 ---

-This blog describes the SAP&reg; Plant Connectivity (PCO) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) and to create the following elements:
+This blog describes the SAP&reg; Plant Connectivity (PCo) services and management tools that enable you to integrate with SAP Manufacturing Integration and Intelligence (MII) to create the following elements:

-- connectors
+- Connectors
-- communication paths between control systems
+- Communication paths between control systems
-- control devices
+- Control devices
-- files
+- Files
-- historians
+- Historians
 - Transmission Control Protocol (TCP) sockets

 <!-- more -->